20240822-gitanyow-simmons_25

 “I think everyone has the Coastal GasLink scenario in mind in the context of what is developing around PRGT,” Gavin Smith, lawyer with West Coast Environmental Law, told The Narwhal.
 He said if the project proceeds, he anticipates “very pronounced opposition.”

-The new provincial government will have until Nov.
-25 to decide whether to lock in the project’s original approval indefinitely, by granting what’s called a “substantially started” designation, or require a new environmental assessment.
+The new provincial government will consider work done on the pipeline until Nov.
+25 in its decision about whether to lock in the project’s original approval indefinitely by granting what’s called a “substantially started” designation, or if it will require a new environmental assessment.
 The pipeline received government approval in 2014 for a route that ended in Prince Rupert.
 But the route was changed in an amendment application filed with the B.C.
 Environmental Assessment Office in June.

 Sign up for our newsletter so you don’t miss out on our coverage of B.C.’s climate — from the campaign trail and beyond — plus stories about the natural world across Canada